🎙️ 1M+ creators use this voice AI — free tier, no CC required

 How do AI IDEs compare to GitHub Copilot in VS Code?

-GitHub Copilot in VS Code offers excellent inline completions, but AI-native IDEs like Cursor go further with features like multi-file editing, diff previews, codebase-aware chat, and composer/agent modes for complex changes.
+GitHub Copilot in VS Code offers excellent inline completions, but AI-native IDEs like Cursor go further with features like multi-file editing, diff previews, codebase-aware chat, and full agent modes.
 Think of Copilot as an AI assistant, while Cursor/Windsurf are more like AI pair programmers that can handle entire features.

 Are AI IDEs worth the subscription cost?

 For professional developers, yes.
-Time saved on boilerplate code, debugging, and documentation typically exceeds the $20-40/month cost within the first week.
+Time saved on boilerplate code, debugging, and documentation typically exceeds the $15-20/month cost within the first week.
 Many developers report 2-3x productivity gains on certain tasks.
-Most AI IDEs offer free tiers to try before committing, and Replit and Windsurf have particularly generous free offerings.
+Most AI IDEs offer free tiers to try before committing, and Windsurf has the most generous free offering.

 What languages do AI IDEs support best?